Sobieck/memories-of-lisa-rae-mitchell-phd/stories/thomas-anderson-sobieck/lisa recollections ideas.md

 going to chris mcds when we were living at the katy place.
 Lisa loving her bike.
 Going to schnucks

+THE BEAVER

+losing my shoes and glasses on our honeymoon

 Murray sleeping on her with his little nose next to her chin

 DOCTOR HORROR STORIES